prociow/sensorberg-dev.github.io/_posts/2016-07-18-android_sdk_2.0.0_is_here.md

 # Improvements
 - Android 6 permissions now apply.
 You can view the specifics on the blogpost for [Android 6.](https://developer.sensorberg.com/2016/07/Be-Ready-For-Android6-Permissions/)
-- LatestBeacons is here.
-Returns a list of current beacons.
 - Proguard Configuration was added.
+Find more information [here.](https://developer.sensorberg.com/2016/07/Proguard-support-for-Android-SDK/)

 -Sensorberg Android Team